ChadevPython/ChadevMonster/README.md

 ## VueJS Frontend located in ChadevMonsterUI

-You will need to install vue and make sure you can run Vue UI priort to the next step.
+You will need to install vue and make sure you can run Vue UI prior to the next step.

 ```
 cd ChadevMonsterUI